 Concerned parents can phone, though sending a note or email are the best ways to contact us as teachers do not have free time during the day unless it is planned in advance.
 The first port of call should be the student’s tutor or subject teacher via a note in the Planner.
 Should a student be giving cause for concern, then the teacher will refer to the SENCO.
 We are student and family centred, so parents can expect “no decision about me without me.”
 When we assess SEN we discuss it with parents so that we are all helping the student to progress.

 Students’ progress is continually assessed by subject teachers, who oversee, plan and work with each student with SEN in their class to ensure that progress in every area is made.
 Termly Progress Meetings are held with the SIL.
 Any student not making expected progress may require additional support.
 There may be a Teaching Assistant (TA) working with a student, either individually or as part of a group, if this is seen as necessary by the subject teacher.
 The regularity of these sessions will be explained to the parent by the teacher when the support starts.
-If the student still shows slow progress, then the student will be referred to the SENCO (Mr Grimes) and Assistant Principals Mr Willson for years 7, 8 and 9, and Ms. King for years 10 and 11.
-At this stage the student will be placed on the SEN Register and parents informed.
+If the student still shows slow progress, then the student will be referred to the SENCO (Mr Grimes) and Assistant Principals Miss Dukes or Mr Roberts or Mrs Turner (Year 7), Mrs Whitaker-Young (Years 8 and 9), Mr Richards (Year 10) and Mrs Harrison (Year 11).
+At this stage, the student will be placed on the SEN Register and parents informed.

 The subject teachers meet with parents at Parents Evening and tutors meet parents on Academic Review days.
 Both of these are annual events.
 If the student is receiving support additional to, or different from, that which is normally available to their peers, then that will be discussed with the parent, the teacher and the SENCO when that support is decided upon.